TRI-AMDD/beep/docs_src/contributing.md

 ```

 - **Use builtin libraries whenever possible**: [The python standard library](https://docs.python.org/3/library/) has many useful libraries.
 Usually, working with the standard library modules is a reasonably performant, well supported, and highly error tolerant solution.
-Using external libraries or writing your own alternatives to the standard library's functions are encouraged only when there are significant performance, usability, or code clarify advantages.
+Using external libraries or writing your own alternatives to the standard library's functions are encouraged only when there are significant performance, usability, or code clarify advantages
 - **Use informative exceptions**: It is much easier to debug code with thoughtfully constructed exceptions (errors) than to reverse-engineer.
 For example, when an input is outside the expected range, use a `raise ValueError("Explanation goes here")`.
+- **Discuss code changes on Github**: Whether you are using a new external dependency or are unsure of how your code should be incorporated into beep, make an issue to discuss with the developers on github!

 ### Formatting